rremigius/deep-mvc/README.md

 });
 ```

-to change this behaviour, override the `onInitWatchers` method to add watchers.
+To change this behaviour, override the `onInitWatchers` method to add watchers.
 Leave out `super.onInitWatchers` to
 prevent watching all direct properties for changes.